Tips to Save Time with Project Management Templates

 - Project milestones: these can be a work package, completion of a milestone, deliverable, or a project phase

-- Project deliverables: are the outcome of tasks linked with the project scope.
+- Project deliverables are the outcome of tasks linked to the project scope.
 Project deliverables are essential for project execution.

 - Project health.
 This is the current state of the project.
 Project stakeholders and team members can compare it to the project plan.
 It includes a project budget, schedule, quality, and scope overview.